C-Saunders/heroku-yarn-workspace-demo/README.md

+This repo demonstrates how you can deploy multiple apps (with local dependencies) on Heroku using yarn workspaces (i.e. Node monorepo on Heroku).

 To see it in action:
 1. Create Heroku apps for main and main-two
 1. Add the [Heroku multi-procfile](https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-multi-procfile) and Node.JS buildpacks to each app